80% of all blindness can be prevented

 The RetinaLyze screening process

-A RetinaLyze screening is performed by capturing a fundus image and uploading it to the RetinaLyze service.
-You can then run an analysis for signs of DR, AMD or Glaucoma.
+A RetinaLyze screening is performed by capturing a fundus image or OCT-scan and uploading it to the RetinaLyze service.
+You can then run an analysis for signs of DR, AMD or Glaucoma on fundus photos and over 100 signs of eye diseases on OCT-scans.
 The results are shown to the operator within 30 seconds.
 The entire process can be initiated using a web-browser, internet connected software (such as EHR/EMR/Patient journal systems) or an internet connected fundus camera.

 The result is given in four easy to understand colour codes: Red, Yellow or Green and Grey.
 Red, Yellow and Green indicates the severity of the found changes and Grey indicates that the image was not of acceptable image quality to perform the analysis.
 It will also be possible to see an overlay of the detected retinal changes on the fundus image.